 The six Tory leadership candidates battling to replace Boris Johnson as next prime minister

-There are now six candidates left in the race to replace Boris Johnson as Tory party leader.
+There are now six remaining candidates in the race to replace Boris Johnson as Tory party leader.

 Jeremy Hunt and Nadhim Zahawi crashed out of the contest on July 13, leaving six candidates in contention to become the next prime minister.